 Where we run into difficulty here is in defining and identifying repentance when there is a return to the old sin.
 Is it repentance if we do the same sin again . . . later?

 I know of two “repentant” abusers who have made significant progress in overcoming their entitlement and control over their wives.
 However, they do continue to go back to the old ways at times.
-The difference is that they easily identify it in themselves quickly and seek to confess and turn from it.
+The difference is that they identify it in themselves quickly and seek to confess and turn from it.
 Their wives no longer consider them abusive.
 They no longer live as if walking on eggshells.

 So, we have to understand repentance in cases of abuse in like manner to our own various sins.
 It is why there is the old adage, “We must repent of our repentance.”
 We will at times go back to the trough of gruel.
 Our inner man never fully gives up on its idolatry until Jesus comes again.